TroutTrout

 What Just Happened

 On March 11, 2026, Governor Hochul signed first-in-nation cybersecurity regulations for all New York water and wastewater operators.
-Every system must now meet minimum standards — asset inventory, access controls, incident reporting, and MFA — aligned to EPA and CISA guidance.
+Every system must now meet minimum standards: asset inventory, access controls, incident reporting, and MFA enforced at the network layer for legacy PLCs that cannot run modern auth software, aligned to EPA and CISA guidance.
 To help communities comply, the state launched the SECURE grant program, administered by the Environmental Facilities Corporation (EFC).
-Money is available now.
-The deadline is May 15.
+The 2026 grant cycle closed on May 15, but the regulations themselves require compliance by January 1, 2027, enforced by DEC (wastewater) and DOH (drinking water).
+Implementation takes time.
+Operators starting now have a workable runway; those waiting until Q4 2026 do not.
 See the EFC Cybersecurity Hub

 $50K